jemmy512/book-notes/Cpp/cpp-primer.md

     A b{a,0}; // uses #2 (more specialized than #3) to deduce A<int> and initializes with #2
     ```

-* When earlier tiebreakers, including partial ordering, failed to distinguish between two candidate function templates, the following rules apply:
+* [Overload Resolution] When earlier tiebreakers, including partial ordering, failed to distinguish between two candidate function templates, the following rules apply:
-    * A function template generated from a `user-defined deduction guide` is `preferred` over one `implicitly generated` from a constructor or constructor template.
+    * `User-defined > implicit`: A function template generated from a user-defined deduction guide is preferred over one implicitly generated from a constructor or constructor template.
-    * The `copy deduction candidate` is `preferred` over all other function templates implicitly generated from a constructor or constructor template.
+    * `Copy deduction > implicit`: The copy deduction candidate is preferred over all other function templates implicitly generated from a constructor or constructor template.
-    * A function template implicitly generated from a `non-template constructor` is `preferred` over a function template implicitly generated from a constructor template.
+    * `non-template > implicit`: A function template implicitly generated from a non-template constructor is preferred over a function template implicitly generated from a constructor template.
     ```c++
     template <class T> struct A {
         using value_type = T;